This article has links to products and services we love, which we may make commission from.

 Getting to Chicago

-Arriving from overseas to O’Hare International Airport is a little overwhelming.
+Arriving from overseas at O’Hare International Airport is a little overwhelming.
 Mainly because of how long it takes to clear customs.

 On a busy day, you might have to wait to use one of their computer systems and print out an entry card after typing in your passport details.